 “How long…?”
 It’s a question that has probably been asked more than we have liked this year.
 “How long are we going to be shut down?”
 “How long do we have to keep wearing masks?”
 “How long before we can see our loved ones face to face again?”
-As a Pastor, I have asked this question many times: “How long until we can gather together?”
+As a Pastor, I have often asked this question: “How long until we can gather together?”
 “How long until we can safely visit high-risk members?”
 “How long until we are back to one big service?” some of these questions have been answered while others have not.

 This question is one of waiting.
-For many of us, it is often one of waiting in the darkness.
+For many of us, it is often waiting in the darkness.
 And it’s not limited to the pandemic.
 “How long will our nation be divided?”
 “How long can I stay in this failing relationship?”
 “How long before my prayer for my lost family member’s salvation is answered?”
 How long before the darkness lifts?”
 The people of Israel knew this question well.
 King David cried out in Psalm 13:

 How long, O Lord?
 Will you forget me forever?